 Getting there - UK

 If you’re travelling in the UK, you would normally be deciding between car, taxi and public transport.
-Because of the need to ensure social distancing on public transport, capacity is currently drastically reduced, and using public transport to travel to a holiday destination is likely to be discouraged, even when the restrictions on staying away from home overnight are lifted.
+Because of the need to ensure social distancing on public transport, capacity is currently significantly reduced, and using public transport to travel to a holiday destination could be a challenge.

 Taxis are an option but do be aware that you won’t be able to socially distance unless your driver has a screen between the front and back seats.